 Students need to be enrolled in a minimum of 12 units to be considered full-time.
 Most students enroll in 15-16 units per semester.
 Students cannot exceed 18 units per semester unless they receive permission from the dean of their college.
 Students will need 120 units minimum to graduate.

 If a student absolutely needs to miss a class, he/she should contact the instructor right away.
-For long-term absences, students should notify the Student Life Office at 262-472-1533.
+For long-term absences, students should notify the Dean of Students Office at 262-472-1533.

-If students are struggling in a class, they should utilize campus resources such as the instructor, an advisor or the tutoring center.
+If students are struggling in a class, they should utilize campus resources such as the instructor, an advisor or the tutoring services.